alessandrotrovatello/Aerial-and-Maritime-Drones/README.md

-# Aerial-and-Maritime-Drones
+# Aerial and Maritime Drones
-Aerial and Maritime Drones course at the École Centrale de Nantes
+Inside the folders you can find corrispectives README.md and files.